daklab/tiger/README.md

 ## Generating Predictions

-[Our online TIGER tool](https://huggingface.co/spaces/Knowles-Lab/tiger) is the simplest way to identify the ten most effective guides for a transcript.
+[Our online TIGER tool](https://huggingface.co/spaces/Knowles-Lab/tiger) is the simplest way to generate predictions.
-There, one can enter a single transcript manually or upload a fasta file with multiple transcripts.
+There, one can enter a single transcript manually or upload a fasta file with multiple transcripts and select one of three modes:
+1) Score all possible gRNAs per transcript.
+2) Identify and score the top ten guides per transcript.
+This mode supports off-target checking for up to three nucleotide substitutions against all gencode (v19) coding and lncRNA transcripts.
-This web tool also provides the option to identify off-target effects (up to three nucleotide substitutions) or all single-mismatch titration candidates for each transcripts' top ten guides.
+3) Titration mode identifies and scores the top ten guides per transcript and reports and scores all single-mismatch titration candidates for each transcripts' top ten guides.
-Checking for off-target effects slows computation time--we check all of gencode v19's coding and lncRNA transcripts for potential off-target effects.

 For faster performance, one can fork our hugging face repository and pay for upgraded compute.
 Alternatively, for those with local GPU resources, one can call `tiger.py` (located in the `hugging_face` submodule directory of this github repository) locally:
 ```
-python tiger.py --fasta_path <path to a directory of fasta files> [--check_off_targets]
+python tiger.py --mode <all, top_guides, or titration> --fasta_path <path to a directory of fasta files> [--check_off_targets]
 ```
+The required mode argument has three valid options:`all`, `top_guides`, or `titration`, which correspond to the modes described above.
-The `--fasta_path` must be a directory of fasta files, where each file has one or more transcripts.
+The required `--fasta_path` argument must be a directory of fasta files, where each file has one or more transcripts.
-Upon completion, `on_target.csv` (located in the `hugging_face` submodule directory of this GitHub repository) will contain the ten most effective guides per transcript.
+Upon completion, `on_target.csv` (located in the `hugging_face` submodule directory of this GitHub repository) will contain either all or the ten most effective guides per transcript depending on the selected mode.
+If titration mode was selected, then `titration.csv` will contain all single mismatches for the guides in `on_target.csv`.
-If the `--check_off_targets` was used, `off_target.csv` (located in the `hugging_face` submodule directory) will contain potential off-target effects (up to three nucleotide substitutions) for all guides in `on_target.csv`.
+If the optional `--check_off_targets` was enabled, `off_target.csv` will contain potential off-target effects (up to three nucleotide substitutions) for all guides in `on_target.csv`.

 ### Versioning and Training of Online TIGER Tool